awsdocs/amazon-s3-userguide/doc_source/RESTAPI.md

 When making requests by using the REST API, you can use virtual hosted–style or path\-style URIs for the Amazon S3 endpoints\.
 For more information, see [Virtual hosting of buckets](VirtualHosting.md)\.

 **Example Virtual hosted–Style request**
 Following is an example of a virtual hosted–style request to delete the `puppy.jpg` file from the bucket named `examplebucket` in the US West \(Oregon\) Region\.
-For more information about virtual hosted\-style requests, see [Virtual Hosted\-Style Requests](VirtualHosting.md#virtual-hosted-style-access)\.
+For more information about virtual hosted\-style requests, see [Virtual\-hosted–style requests](VirtualHosting.md#virtual-hosted-style-access)\.

 ```
 1. DELETE /puppy.jpg HTTP/1.1